15 Things You Never Knew About Memorial Day

 The first Memorial Day was just as big as today’s

 In 1868, about 5,000 people decorated graves at Arlington National Cemetery’s first Memorial Day ceremony.
 About the same number of people still gather there annually.
-If you’re planning a trip, book one of these last-minute Memorial Day getaways.
+Here are 17 things you never knew about Arlington National Cemetery.

 It wasn’t always on the last Monday of May